Chart Color Schemes

 Benowa lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area around Benowa, and new addresses validated by AreaSearch, the suburb's population is estimated at around 10,684 as of Feb 2026.
-This reflects an increase of 795 people (8.0%) since the 2021 Census, which reported a population of 9,889 people.
-The change is inferred from the resident population of 10,660 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 215 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,631 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Benowa has demonstrated resilient growth patterns with a 2.0% compound annual growth rate, outpacing the Rest of Qld.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 71.0% of overall population gains during recent periods.
+Benowa's population is estimated at around 10,684 as of Feb 2026, reflecting an increase of 795 people since the 2021 Census which reported a population of 9,889.
+This change is inferred from AreaSearch's estimate of 10,660 residents following examination of ABS data released in June 2024 and additional validated new addresses since the Census date.
+The suburb's population density stands at 1,631 persons per square kilometer, above national averages assessed by AreaSearch.
+Over the past decade, Benowa has shown a compound annual growth rate of 2.0%, outperforming the Rest of Qld.
+Overseas migration contributed approximately 71.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by this data or years post-2032.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, an above median population growth of national non-metropolitan areas is projected, with the suburb expected to grow by 2,289 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 21.2% over the 17 years.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Future population trends project an above median growth of national non-metropolitan areas, with the suburb expected to grow by 2,289 persons to 2041, reflecting a total increase of 21.2% over the 17 years.

 Frequently Asked Questions - Population